Which savings accounts can beat inflation?

-Bear in mind that unlike fixed-rate bonds or instant-access accounts, which allow you to deposit a lump sum, you'll be much more restricted on the amounts you can pay in to a regular savings account- maximum monthly deposits are typically between £250-£500.
+Bear in mind that unlike fixed-rate bonds or instant-access accounts, which allow you to deposit a lump sum, you'll be much more restricted on the amounts you can pay into a regular savings account: maximum monthly deposits are typically between £250-£500.

 Despite a series of rate cuts on popular interest-paying current accounts, many still offer meaningful returns, albeit only on small balances.
 You'll also need to make sure you pay in the required minimum monthly amount to qualify for interest.